Securities Lending

 According to guidance in the Statement of Statutory Accounting Principles (SSAP) No. 103, "Collateral which may be sold or repledged by the transferor or its agent is reflected on balance sheet, along with the obligation to return the asset.
 Collateral received which may not be sold or repledged by the transferor or its agent [i.e. must be held and returned] is off-balance sheet."
 Note that for both on- and off-balance sheet reinvested collateral, summary information is required to allow for identifying potential liquidity constraints related to any potential duration mismatches.

 Since 2010, securities lending transactions are subject to more defined valuation rules and disclosure requirements.
-A new Schedule DL was implemented in 2010 which includes a detailed listing of the invested collateral, including separate categories for bonds, preferred stock and common stock.
+Schedule DL was implemented in 2010 which includes a detailed listing of the invested collateral, including separate categories for bonds, preferred stock and common stock.
 These reporting changes provide more transparency whether insurers are overcollateralized or undercollateralized.

 Meetings